wannabewayno/instant-mvc/README.md

 * buildPath: path from the root to where static assets should be served from
 * htmlPath: path from the root to where html should be served from

-## Frameworks
+## JS Frameworks
 instant-mvc aims to effortlessly connect an mvc framework to your prefered JS framework.

 ### React
-Currently v0.3.1 supports create-react-app if housed in a 'client' folder.
+Currently v0.3.8 supports create-react-app if housed in a 'client' folder.
 Instant-mvc will autoDetect React if it's under 'client' and configure your routes to reference everything from the build directory.

 #### React quick start
 From scratch, A create-react-app with a server: